extrange/personal-blog/docs/blog-posts/2022-10-28-nutrition-and-health.md

 This [article from 2018][if-timing] found that an earlier eating window (i.e. 6 hour eating window, with dinner before 3pm) had better cardiometabolic beneficts as compared to a later eating window.

 However, in 2022, an [NEJM article][nejm-if2] comparing weight loss and metabolic risk factors between time-restricted eating and plain old caloric restriction, showed no significant difference in both groups.
+Another study showed that [eating one meal a day was associated with increased all-cause mortality][one-meal-a-day].
+Until the evidence is more conclusive, however, I still believe the benefits of IF outweigh the negatives.

 The key principles appear to be: